 To all of this, I say what should be obvious: you know, deep in your gut (don't you?) that such responses are unnatural, ad hoc dodges of what we know to be the truth here: Jesus really did predict the end within the lifetime of his disciples, but he was simply wrong.

-Notice that the claim here is different from one often confused with it, viz., that Jesus happened to say some things that could be interpreted as saying that the end would occur in his lifetime.
+Notice that the claim here is different from one often confused with it, viz., that Jesus happened to say some things that could be interpreted as asserting that the end would occur in his lifetime.
 This isn't the claim I'm making.
-Rather, it's the much stronger one that Jesus was an eschatological prophet -- the end time prediction was what he was all about.
-It wasn't a message tangential to his central message; it was his central message: "Repent, for the kingdom of heaven is at hand!"
+Rather, it's the much stronger one that Jesus was an eschatological prophet -- the end time message was what he was all about.
+It wasn't tangential to his central message; it was his central message: "Repent, for the kingdom of heaven is at hand!"

 Putting it all together, we get the following argument for Jesus as a failed apocalyptic prophet:

 H1= the hypothesis that Jesus was a failed apocalyptic prophet of an imminent eschaton.